 It’s minutes from Stanwick Lakes and when you pull up on the gravel path, you don’t feel like you’re close to a number of bustling towns (Higham Ferrers/Rushden).
 It is built around two courtyards, and rain or shine, it always feels like a bit of an oasis away from the hustle bustle!

 The hotel is a mix of the original building with newer extensions, incorporating The Courtyard Restaurant, the hotel bar and Reflections, the banqueting/conference/wedding/special events venue.
-This is where I have my networking meeting, and although it can feel a little corporate on those days, I’ve seen it pimped up for an event, and it has a completely different feel.
+This is where I used to have my networking meeting, and although it can feel a little corporate on those days, I’ve seen it pimped up for an event, and it has a completely different feel.